carmor1337/ORB-implementation-on-STM32U575ZI-Q/README.md

 The implementation uses the DWT cycle counter for cycle-accurate performance measurements and SVD profiling to identify performance bottlenecks and guide optimization.

-Each branch corresponds to the current best version of that specific stage in the ORB algorithm.
-Each commit has detailed profiling information detailing the performance of the system at that stage.
+Each branch contains the current best implementation of a specific stage of the ORB pipeline.
+Commits include profiling information showing how each change affects performance.

 ## Why did you make it
 I started this project after reading this [research article](https://www.mdpi.com/1424-8220/25/12/3796).
 I wanted to try implementing a similar approach myself and explore how a computer vision algorithm such as ORB could be optimized for a resource-constrained embedded system.